 The same year the Instructional Materials Center was merged with the computer classroom/lab and John Wedman’s dream, the Reflector, was born.
 In 1998 Lynn Diel was hired as the Technology Infrastructure Manger (TIM) to oversee LAPS as Townsend went under renovation and the College offices were spread far and wide.
 Lynn returned to MU’s medical technology arena about the time Townsend’s renovation was completed.
 When LAPS moved back to the newly renovated Townsend Hall in 2000, Jason Goran and Tom Lindberg co-managed LAPS.

 Tom left in 2001 for an overseas adventure, with the College, and Jason Goran became the LAPS manager.
 In 2010 Jason left the College of Education to become part of the campus support team and Seth Lammers came on board as the LAPS manager.
-The current LAPS team consists of manager Seth Lammers, two full time technicians (Aaron Schnurman and Drew Harter), and one full time office support (Donna Perry).
+The current LAPS team consists of manager Seth Lammers, and two full time technicians (Aaron Schnurman and Drew Harter).
 LAPS manages the technical support needs of the faculty, staff, the Reflector, and classrooms in the College of Education.
 This includes printers, iPads, SmartBoards, and over 1200 computing devices.